Has Kata Beach Dive Become A Serious Certified Divers Site

 With the start of the new 2017 – 2018 high season brought a few surprises for regular divers of the site.
-There has been a dramatic increase in marine life at the site that has made her quite a nice and some what interesting site when conditions are good.
+There has been a dramatic increase in marine life at the site.
+This has made her quite a nice and some what interesting site when conditions are good.

-The population of the standard reef fish has significantly increased, and they on their own make it a nice dive.
-The list of reef fish is a long one with Anemone fish, fusiliers, rabbit fish, angel fish, butterfly fish, sweetlips, barracuda, needle fish, groupers, flounder , trevally , lion fish, scorpion fish and bat fish all in abundance.
+The population of the standard reef fish has significantly increased and they on their own make it a nice dive.
+The list of reef fish is a long one with Anemone fish, fusiliers, rabbit fish, angel fish, butterfly fish and sweetlips.
+Barracuda, needle fish, groupers, flounder , trevally , lion fish, scorpion fish and bat fish all in abundance.

-What has made it more increasingly popular, especially with the dive staff is the increase of unusual and rare creatures that appear to be unique to Kata Beach.
+What has made it more increasingly popular, especially with the dive staff.
+The increase of unusual and rare creatures that appear to be unique to Kata Beach.

-The dive site has been home for a number of years to the mimic octopus and is believed to be one of the very few dive sites in the area containing this rare creature .
+The dive site has been home for a number of years to the mimic octopus.
+It is believed to be one of the very few dive sites in the area containing this rare creature .
 Late 2016 also saw an unnamed (or unidentified) ray that was also unique and a nice point of difference.

 Along with all of that, cuttlefish, squid, the odd turtle and even a rare appearance of a reef shark has created a lot of positive feedback so far this year.

-Although it can have some challenges Kata Beach has definitely made it an impression and a good dive site for experienced divers that like to explore something different.
+Although it can have some challenges Kata Beach has definitely made it an impression.
+It is a good dive site for experienced divers that like to explore something different.